Understanding FTP using raw FTP commands and telnet

 Thank you, very useful, but how to upload file?

-George Jordanov
+13. George Jordanov said on :

 @vavan